techvoices/techvoices.github.io/src/past/index.md

 ### 2020 graduates

+  * Monika Budhiraja: 7 Strategies for faster and peaceful product releases, at *Test Leadership Conference* in June 2019, *Testingmind automation summit* in May 2020 and *Digital QA Day* in June 2020, mentored by Klaus Moritzen.
   * Ioana Porcarasu: Go Fast in a Regulated Environment, at *Romania Testing Conference 2020*, mentored by [Maaret Pyhäjärvi](https://twitter.com/maaretp)
   * Sanda Pop: Container Test Infrastructure, a Crash Course, at *Romania Testing Conference 2020*, mentored by [Maaret Pyhäjärvi](https://twitter.com/maaretp)